The health, safety, and well-being of all members of the Meredith community is always our top priority.

 Members of Meredith’s incident response team, including Health Services and International Programs, are monitoring information from the Centers for Disease Control and Prevention (CDC), the American College Health Association, the North Carolina State Health Department, and Wake County Health and Human Services concerning the coronavirus (COVID-19).
 The college has a plan specific to pandemic conditions that has been activated.

-FAQs are being updated throughout the semester.
+FAQs are being continuously updated.

 What does a student do if she has issues accessing online learning?
 What resources are available?